wayfair/rainbow-sprinkles/CONTRIBUTING.md

 We welcome anyone that wants to contribute to Rainbow Sprinkles to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do:

-- Help ensure that existing issues follows the recommendations from the _[Reporting Issues](#reporting-issues)_ section, providing feedback to the issue's author on what might be missing. instructions and code samples.
+- Help ensure that existing issues follow the recommendations from the _[Reporting Issues](#reporting-issues)_ section, providing feedback to the issue's author on what might be missing, instructions and code samples.
 - Review existing pull requests, and testing patches against real existing applications that use Rainbow Sprinkles.
 - Write a test, or add a missing test case to an existing test.